Raiders agree to 1-year deal with troubled guard Incognito

 Incognito also was suspended for the final eight games of the 2013 season, when the Dolphins were thrust into the national spotlight after Jonathan Martin abruptly quit the team amid accusations he was being bullied.
 An NFL investigation determined Incognito and two other Dolphins offensive linemen persistently harassed Martin.

 Incognito also played three-plus seasons in St. Louis, which drafted him in 2005.
-He played in college at Nebraska but left after being suspended, then transferred to Oregon, though he never played for the Ducks.
+He played in college at Nebraska but left after being suspended twice, then transferred to Oregon, though he never played for the Ducks.

 Incognito earned three of his four Pro Bowl selections in Buffalo and was considered among the Bills' team leaders.
 He started all 36 games at left guard for the Bills and was part of a line that led to Buffalo leading the NFL in yards rushing in both 2015 and '16.